-4 beautiful New Zealand barn houses
+4 beautiful barn houses in New Zealand

 Converting a barn into a home can create a distinctive living space, but it involves a unique set of building challenges.